Fernandez-Trincado/Indo-French2015/README.md

 Contributions
 =============

-[1] "specnorm.py": An interactive spectrum normalizer.
+\ backslash "specnorm.py": An interactive spectrum normalizer.
 An integrated version of "specnorm.py" is described in this link. http://python4esac.github.io/plotting/specnorm.html

 [2] "BPT_.py" can estimate the integrated energy flux for only a set of windows.